SQIAsignHD: SQIsignHD Adaptor Signature: Introduction

 \section{Introduction}

-Blockchain technology, which has been sparking widespread attention since it was introduced anonymously in 2009 due to \cite{bitcoin}, proposes a novel payment paradigm in which financial transactions are maintained in a decentralized data structure.
-Each transaction on the blockchain can be treated as a scripting language that is validated by nodes through a decentralized consensus protocol.
-Cryptocurrencies such as Bitcoin and Ethereum are powered by blockchain technologies.
-Transactions on blockchains, however, can be quite costly since a user who wants to deploy and execute a transaction must pay a fee to the miners.
-The fee is calculated based on the storage and computational costs associated with running each transaction script.
-To address this issue, one way to reduce transaction size is to manage some transactions off-chain to lower the on-chain fee paid to nodes.
-In this context, Andrew Polestra proposed first the concept of scriptless scripts \cite{poelstra}, which was later formalized as adaptor signatures due to \cite{aumayr} and \cite{formalizedAdaptor}.
+Blockchain technology, introduced anonymously in 2009 \cite{bitcoin}, revolutionized digital payments by enabling decentralized financial transactions recorded in a distributed ledger.
+Each transaction is validated by network nodes through a consensus protocol, forming the backbone of cryptocurrencies such as Bitcoin and Ethereum.
+However, executing transactions on-chain incurs fees based on storage and computational costs, making frequent transactions expensive.
+To address this, off-chain solutions were explored to reduce on-chain fees while preserving security.
+In this context, Andrew Poelstra introduced the concept of scriptless scripts \cite{poelstra}, which was later formalized as adaptor signatures by \cite{aumayr} and \cite{formalizedAdaptor}, providing a more efficient mechanism for conditional payments without relying on complex on-chain scripts.